CiscoDevNet/tf-aws-eks-cluster/README.md

 ## SUCCESS
-You have successfully stood up and entire Kubernetes cluster (EKS) in AWS. you are now ready to deploy your application containers.
+You have successfully stood up and entire Kubernetes cluster (EKS) in AWS.
+You are now ready to deploy your application containers.
 Check out how to deploy the same infrastructure using [Cisco Intersight and Terraform onprem here](https://github.com/prathjan/iks-intersight-terraform)